mhcrnl/ogcalc/doc/ogcalc.rst

 Signal handling is also more reliable.
 Gtkmm uses the :program:`libsigc++` library, which provides a templated signalling mechanism for type-safe signal handling.
-The \class{mem_fun} objects allow signal handlers with a different signature than the signal requires to be bound, which gives greater flexibility than the C signals allow.
+The :cpp:class:`mem_fun` objects allow signal handlers with a different signature than the signal requires to be bound, which gives greater flexibility than the C signals allow.
 Perhaps the most notable feature is that signal